reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 title: 'Redux Essentials, Part 2: Redux App Structure'
 sidebar_label: 'Redux App Structure'
 hide_title: true
-description: 'The official Essentials tutorial for Redux: how to use Redux the right way'
+description: 'The official Essentials tutorial for Redux: learn how to use Redux, the right way'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'